Can You Sleep in a Freshly Painted Room?

 Factors Affecting Safe Wait Time

-2. Use Air Purifiers: Consider using air purifiers with activated carbon filters to help reduce VOC levels in the room.
+2. Use Air Purifiers: Consider using air purifiers with activated carbon filters to reduce VOC levels in the room.

 What Are the Best Practices for Painting a Room?